Way Too Damn Lazy To Write A Blog

 No matter how many times I see this Three Stooges opus in which our knucklehead heroes unwittingly work for super-corrupt griftin' grabbin' graftin' slimeball politicos, the result, invariably, is me ROFL and LMFAO.

 The 1952 Columbia 2-reeler opens with the line, "what we need are delegates who are too dumb to think and will do what we tell them."
-Could we get exponentially more stupid in the 72 years since slap happy Jules White and the Columbia Shorts Department produced this?
-Yes!
+Could we get exponentially more stupid and politics even sleazier in the 72 years since slap happy Jules White and the Columbia Shorts Department produced this?
+YES!

-To decompress after what has felt like a both ghastly and interminable election cycle, it is now time to watch a few classic animated cartoons, starting with the Famous Studios version of Popeye the Sailor.
+To decompress after a ghastly and interminable election cycle, it is now time to watch a few classic animated cartoons, starting with the 1950's Famous Studios version of Popeye the Sailor.

 In Popeye For President (1956), as usual, the voice acting by Jack Mercer (credited for story on this cartoon), Jackson Beck and Mae Questel is stellar.